blacktop/ipsw/www/docs/cli/ipsw/mount.md

 # Mount the filesystem DMG from an IPSW
 $ ipsw mount fs iPhone15,2_16.5_20F66_Restore.ipsw

+# Mount the filesystem without blocking or prompting the user to unmount the DMG
+$ ipsw mount fs --detach iPhone15,2_16.5_20F66_Restore.ipsw

 # Mount the system DMG with a specific decryption key
 $ ipsw mount sys iPhone.ipsw --key "a1b2c3d4e5f6..."